daylamtayari/daylamtayari/README.md

 - College student currently studying for a BS in cybersecurity at ASU.
 - Fully bilingual in French and English. :fr: :gb:
 - Open source advocate.
-- Currently working on a Twitch bot and some Twitch API and analytic tools.
+- Currently primarly working on [Twitch Recover](https://github.com/daylamtayari/TwitchRecover/TwitchRecover) and on the [Shadow Realm Bot](https://github.com/ShadowRealmBot).
 - Check out my [resume](https://github.com/daylamtayari/Resume).
 - Feel free to contact me about anything.